AlKL/SFWater-Website-Project/README.md

 - Frontend: validate entry to show proper errors
 - Backend: fixed unknown errors

+- Frontend make an extra page just for 'Other Products'
 - Ensure Mongo does what you want it to do - text/email notifications?
 - Do frontend styling and unknown errors styling
 - remove ping

-- Covid notice notification on top
+- Covid notice notification on
 - Shake the waterbottle on hover

 git subtree push --prefix backend heroku main